 Our guide to the cost of living in London

-We know that living as a student in a different country can be expensive.
-If you decide to choose the UK and specifically London as your study destination, it is important to be prepared for the costs of living here and plan your student budget.
-This is an essential part of making sure you will be able to live comfortably and, most importantly, enjoy being an international student.
+We know that living in a different country, especially as a student, can be expensive.
+If you decide to choose the UK, and specifically, London as your study destination, it is important to be prepared for the costs of living here and to plan your student budget accordingly.
+This is an essential part of making sure you will be able to live comfortably and, most importantly, enjoy being an international student in one of the greatest cities in the world.

-From flights and the student visa application to tuition fees, textbooks, accommodation and food - you'll need to budget for everything before you get here.
-Our helpful guide to the cost of living in London will you tell you more about the average cost of university life per week and give you some top tips to cut costs or find extra funds.
+From flights and the student visa application to tuition fees, textbooks, accommodation and food – you'll need to budget for everything before you get here.
+Our helpful guide to the cost of living in London will give you a clear idea about the average cost of university life.
+There are also some top tips to cutting costs or finding extra funds through our international scholarship scheme or paid work as a student ambassador.

 Average on-campus undergraduate living costs

-As an undergraduate student living in our halls of residence, you can expect to pay an average of £272-£508 per week* to cover your accommodation, bills, groceries, and a range of other essential living expenses during your studies in 2023/24 (without dependants).
-These are only average costs and will vary depending on your lifestyle so please use the information below as a guide only.
+As an undergraduate student living in our halls of residence, you can expect to pay £1,128–£2,962 per month to cover your on-campus accommodation*, bills, groceries, and a range of other essential living expenses during your studies in 2024/25 (without dependants).
+These average costs have been calculated using The Student Money Guide but will vary depending on your lifestyle and the type of room you choose, so please use the information below as a guide only.

-Expenditure typeLower range guide cost per weekUpper range guide cost per week
+Expenditure typeLower range guide cost per monthUpper range guide cost per month

 Utility bills (electricity/gas/water/wifi) Included in your hall fee Included in your hall fee